mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/one-api/mls.rst

 Surface Reconstruction with |oneapi| Moving Least Squares (MLS)
 =============================================================================

-MLS creates a 3D surface from a point cloud through either down-sampling or up-sampling techniques. |l_oneapi|\'s MLS is based on the original MLS API.
+MLS creates a 3D surface from a point cloud through either down-sampling or up-sampling techniques.
+Intel® oneAPI Base Toolkit\'s MLS is based on the original MLS API.
 Differences between the two:

 -  oneapi MLS calculates with 32-bit float instead of 64-bit double.